BLSQ/openimis-dev_environment/README.md

-  modules         lists known backend modules. logs <name>     prints the logs for the given service. prepare_db      prepares the database (required before running test in backend) refresh <name>  refreshes a service by rebuilding its image and (re)starting
+  modules         lists known backend modules. logs <name>     prints the logs for the given service. prepare_db      prepares the database (required before running test in backend) purge           stops and removes all containers and volumes. refresh <name>  refreshes a service by rebuilding its image and (re)starting
                   it.
   server          runs the backend server in background.